 10.5 The treasury management investments returns above reflect the current low interest rates that are expected to continue in the short to medium term.
 The fall seen in the loan return in the table reflects the repayment of the £6.2m loan to Equinox Enterprises Limited during 2020/21.
-Equinox Enterprises Limited are expected to pay the first dividend on the Authority's shares by the end of 2021/22.
+Equinox Enterprises Limited are expected to pay the first dividend on the Authority's shares in the company in 2021/22.
+Finally, the commercial investments reflect an anticipated fall in income due to the current economic climate as a result of the Covid-19 pandemic.